 Vulnerability of Habitat/Changes of Habitat Quality and Availability:

 The historic and continued loss of Goldenseal’s habitat is one of the leading causes of this species’ decline.

-Studies have shown that an increase in foot traffic caused on new trails in the area has a small impact on the available growing space for the population, but a much larger issue is an increasing amount of edge habitat.
+Studies have shown that an increase in foot traffic on new trails in the area has a small impact on the available growing space for the population, but a much larger issue is an increasing amount of edge habitat.
 Goldenseal is endemic to older stands of forest and relies on an open understory and heavy leaf litter that can only be found deeper in the forests.
-The destruction of Eastern Hardwood Forests from logging and overdevelopment has led to much of Goldenseal’s previously arable land becoming inhabitable for the species.
+The destruction of Eastern hardwood forests from logging and overdevelopment has led to much of Goldenseal’s previously arable land becoming inhabitable for the species.